delawaremathguy/ShoppingList16/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-## Latest Release of Note: 15 August, 2023
+## Latest Release of Note: 19 August, 2023

+* (*19Aug*) minor cleaning.  for example, when moving an item from one list to another, or when marking all items on the shopping list available, we handle this simply and directly. (*we no longer use a class function on Item to do this and also save the change; we don't need to so aggressively save data.  and a slightly different saving strategy is in the works.*)

-* (*15Aug*) some cleaning and updating of code and comments is underway, but one bug was discovered and fixed: when importing an archive, if an incoming Location matched an existing Location (based on UUID), the associated incoming items were being added to the unknown location by mistake.  this is fixed: incoming items are being added to the existing Location.
+ (*15Aug*) some cleaning and updating of code and comments is underway, but one bug was discovered and fixed: when importing an archive, if an incoming Location matched an existing Location (based on UUID), the associated incoming items were being added to the unknown location by mistake.  this is fixed: incoming items are being added to the existing Location.

 * (*02Aug*) although `Item.dateLastPurchased_` is an optional value as of yesterday (nil ==> never purchased), the Core Data model file (ShoppingList.xcdatamodeld) had a default value for this date; this has been removed, so `Item.dateLastPurchased_` will properly default to a nil value.